Agoric/documentation/main/getting-started/deploying.md

 access (via that `home` object) to install the code on chain.

-Developers can use all the on-chain commands that deployment scripts use to deploy contracts and dapps via the REPL associated with the wallet.
+Developers can use all the on-chain commands that deployment scripts use to deploy contracts and Dapps via the REPL associated with the wallet.

-The deploy.js scripts run in an ephemeral Node.js outside of the swingset kernel.
+The `deploy.js` scripts run in an ephemeral `Node.js` outside of the Swingset kernel.
-The spawner runs within ag-solo, so is persistent.
-Once the deploy.js script ends, connections to any of its objects are severed.
+The spawner runs within `ag-solo`, so is persistent.
+Once the `deploy.js` script ends, connections to any of its objects are severed.